MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Swift.md

 Declaring something as an optional means you’re giving it the ability to handle the absence of values

-- basically this means a function can handle values, or the absence of values
+- basically this means a [[Function]] can handle values, or the absence of values

-- what this is going to be useful for is “unwrapping the array”
+- what this is going to be useful for is “unwrapping the [[Array]]”
     - this entails defining what happens if there are values, or if there aren’t

 ```swift